Jordan's King restricts Prince Hamza's communications, residency, movements | Politics

 Jordan's King restricts Prince Hamza's communications, residency, movements

+The feud shook Jordan’s image as a haven of stability in the unpredictable Middle East.
+The monarch said in a letter to Jordanians he had exerted "utmost self restraint, tolerance and patience" with his younger half brother who never gave up over many years his "delusion" of taking over the throne.

+Hamza would now be deprived of the scope to allow him to become again a threat to his country, having exhausted all chances to repent, the monarch said in the letter.
+"We will provide Hamzah with all that he requires to live a comfortable life, but he will not have the space he once abused to offend the nation, its institutions, and his family, nor to undermine Jordan’s stability," the monarch said.

-The palace was angered when the estranged prince announced last month he was giving up his royal title in protest over Jordan's current policies.
-The palace says that under royal family laws, titles can be revoked only by the monarch.
+Palace insiders said that since the crisis came to the fore Hamza had been left to live in lavish style with his family in a palace within a royal complex and with all the privileges and allowances of a prince, allowing him internet and phone calls.
+The palace was angered when the estranged prince announced last month he was giving up his royal title in protest at Jordan's current policies.
+The palace says that under family laws, titles can be revoked only by the monarch.

 Hamza's movements had been eased after he issued an apology in March in which he pledged not to act against the interests of Jordan's rulers.